 How can I talk to parents about the programme?

 Parents are enthusiastic about the idea of their children developing their transferable skills.
 They like that the programme supports the next stage of study and they appreciate that good universities favour the development of these skills.

 Parents have told us that they see a difference in their children when they come home from Cambridge Global Perspectives classes.
 They describe how they ask more - and better – questions and are more engaged with current global issues and local and international news.

 It’s a good idea to tap into this enthusiasm and interest.
 Show parents examples of how the skills can be applied in other contexts such as in different subject areas.
 You can also show them practical applications that they can relate to e.g. improving research skills, presentation skills, group work and negotiation skills and so on.

 How much does the programme cost?

-Cambridge Global Perspectives is available to registered Cambridge schools as part of our core offering at Cambridge Primary and Lower Secondary.
+Cambridge Global Perspectives is available to registered Cambridge schools as part of our core offering at Cambridge Lower Secondary.
 There is no additional charge for the programme.

 As with the other subjects, entries for Checkpoint are charged for.
-Cambridge Global Perspectives Checkpoint is different from the other Cambridge Primary and Lower Secondary subjects.
-This is in order to allow students to demonstrate their skill development.
+Cambridge Global Perspectives Checkpoint is different from the other Cambridge Lower Secondary subjects (it is a Research Report rather than a written examination).
+This is in order to allow learners to demonstrate their skill development.